 Erdenedalai – Dundgobi Aimag

-Even though annual precipitation in this area is low, with no permanent lakes and very few springs, roughly 5880 herder households make their home in this transition zone between steppe and desert.
+Although annual precipitation in this area is low, with no permanent lakes and very few springs, roughly 5880 herder households make their home in this transition zone between steppe and desert.
+Although it is not a protected area, staying here provides an insight into how the pasture and natural environment that herders rely on for their livestock are being impacted by climate change and how herders are adapting to the challenges they face brought on by the climate crisis.

 Gorkhi-Terelj National Park – Tuv Aimag